 Photos and video footage of students add significantly to the communication value of district and school publications, video productions, social media, web sites, and community news organizations.
 It is the district's desire to share the achievements and recognition earned by students with the broader community.
 This effort can be aided by the use of photos or video footage showing students involved in classroom and school-related activities.
 Campbell Union School District to allows photographs and video footage of students to be used in district-produced materials including, but not limited to: websites, brochures, social media, and publications.

 To protect the privacy rights of students and their parents/guardians:

-- Phone numbers, home addresses, and email addresses of students or their parents/guardians shall not be published on a district or school web page, without parent permission. - Photograph(s) of a student shall not be published with his/her name or other personally identifiable information without the prior written consent of the student's parent/guardian.

-- News organizations wishing to photograph or video students while at school must receive prior approval from the District Superintendent or designee. - Photographs of groups of students, such as at a school event, may be published provided that students' names are not included.
+- Phone numbers, home addresses, and email addresses of students or their parents/guardians shall not be published on a district or school web page, without parent permission. - Photograph(s) of a student shall not be published with the student's name or other personally identifiable information without the prior written consent of the student's parent/guardian. - News organizations wishing to photograph or video students while at school must receive prior approval from the District Superintendent or designee. - Photographs of groups of students, such as at a school event, may be published provided that students' names are not included

-To opt out or restrict use of photographs and video footage of their students, parents/guardians may provide a written request to the school office staff stating: the child's name, grade, and the wish to opt out of the general photo/video permission for their child.

-(Board Policy (http://www.gamutonline.net/district/campbellesd/) 1110, 1112, 1113, 5022, 5125.1)
+To opt out or restrict use of photographs and video of their students, parents/guardians may request an opt-out form from the school office staff.
+(Board Policy 1100, 1112, 1113, 5022, 5125.1)